basharkousa/mytasks/README.md

  working in the background when the app is terminated.
 2. Analytics: Implement analytics to track how users are using the app and identify areas for improvement.
 3. Notifications: Add push notifications to remind users of upcoming tasks
-4. Analytics: Implement analytics to track how users are using the app and identify areas for improvement.

  A few links to reach me out: